 West Charlotte Church (WCC) is a Mission Church of Central Carolina Presbytery (CCP) and a church “plant” of Christ Central Church (CCC) in east Charlotte.
-As a mission church, its temporary leadership is made up of its pastors (Charles McKnight and Drew Martin), as well as a group of five elders from CCP & CCC (Brent Andersen, Howard Brown, Bill Marquardt, Jim Moore, Brad Snyder, and Michael Whitham).
+As a mission church, its temporary leadership is made up of its pastors (Charles McKnight and Drew Martin), as well as a group of six elders from CCP & CCC (Brent Andersen, Howard Brown, Bill Marquardt, Jim Moore, Brad Snyder, and Michael Whitham).

 Charles has a Master of Divinity from Reformed Theological Seminary and a degree from UNC-Greensboro.
 He is married to Charlotte and has four children, McKenzie, Corinne, Kendall, and Charles IV.
 Nine years ago Charles sensed a strong call to plant and grow a church in an urban, primarily African-American, and under-served context.
 Before moving to our present target area Charles and Charlotte served for five years as domestic missionaries with Apartment Life, a ministry to diverse apartment communities in Charlotte.
 Before planting West Charlotte Church, Charles served for seven years as an Intern and Assistant Pastor at Christ Central Church, a multi-ethnic church in east Charlotte.